tuvus/MergeSortThreads/README.md

 instead it compares and classifies the complexities of algorithms.
 How much time this new algorithm saves compared to n is a complicated question.

-Note: unlike mergesort and MergeSortLessAlloc, MergeSortThreads and MergeSortThreadsDivide use multiple processors.
+Note: unlike Mergesort and MergeSortLessAlloc, MergeSortThreads and MergeSortThreadsDivide use multiple processors.
 This means that in addition to the processor speed on the computer, it's time also **varies greatly based on the number of processors** that the computer has.

-Results with 11 processors (the main thread was not doing any work):
+Results with sorting 500,000 integers with 11 processors (the main thread was not doing any work):
-* The mergeSortThreads algorithm takes anywhere from 88.1397274772% to 73.8346224065% as long as mergesort.
+* The mergeSortThreads algorithm takes anywhere from 27.05% to 26.47% as long as Mergesort.
-* The mergeSortThreads algorithm takes anywhere from 96.7430380377% to 81.253655388% as long as MergeSortLessAlocc.
+* The mergeSortThreadsDivide algorithm takes anywhere from 27.28% to 26.81% as long as Mergesort.

 ---
+#### Comparing mergeSortThreads with mergeSortThreadsDivide
+Looking at the data above indicates that mergeSortThreads is slightly quicker than mergeSortThreadsDivide.
+However, the implementation design suggests that mergeSortThreadsDivide should be quicker than mergeSortThreads.

+MergeSortThreads uses the same pyramid based partitioning as the recursive mergeSort method.
+This makes the algorithm not unspecialized to the number of threads that the computer can handle.

+For example, if the hardware supports 12 threads running at the same time (one for the main thread), leaving 11 threads for sorting.
+MergeSortThreads will divide the array into a total of 16 sections.
+Generally 11 of these section will complete at the same time, 5 now free threads will work on the remaining sections, while 5 more threads will merge 10 sections together.

+What most likely is happening is, that the chaining sections together feature in MergeSortThreadsDivide is slowing down the mergeSections method.
+When MergeSortThreads has to merge two sections together and one section has been completely copied, it uses System.arraycopy over the other section to the output array.
+MergeSortThreadsDivide, however needs to pause at the end of each section in both the output array and the input section chain.
+System.arraycopy is a native method, meaning that it is running on a separate computer timescale, along with copying more bytes in one operation.
+The result is that it is much more efficient than manually looping through the array.
+The benefit from having an unbroken up System.arraycopy call seems to be much more beneficial than the improvements in the section chaining feature in MergeSortThreadsDivide.

+MergeSortThreadsDivide might also give better performance when comparing each object takes a variable amount of time, resulting in some arrays to be sorted quicker than others.
+Essentially maximising the chaining feature's ability to keep the threads running when they can.
+The chaining feature also comes to play with smaller arrays.
+As the array size decreases the time that each thread takes to complete, along with the thread start times, is more volatile.
+Making it more likely that a thread will merge with another section instead of waiting for its adjacent section.

+---
 ### Benchmark Data
-Below is the data used for each of the time efficiency percentages with an array of random integers and 11 free logical processors.
+In SortBenchmarks/BenchmarkResults.txt is the data used for each of the time efficiency percentages with an array of random integers and 11 free logical processors.

-    With 1,000,000 integers
+    Here is the data used for all the values above sorting 500,000 integers.

+    Benchmark                        Mode   Cnt          Score        Error  Units
+    mergeSortBenchmark               avgt  1000  125309254.200 ± 434331.902  ns/op
+    mergeSortLessAloccBenchmark      avgt  1000  108928685.000 ± 273208.505  ns/op
+    mergeSortThreadsBenchmark        avgt  1000   33541854.500 ± 245840.179  ns/op
+    mergeSortThreadsDivideBenchmark  avgt  1000   33894834.100 ± 172906.242  ns/op
+    referenceSortBenchmark           avgt  1000  106692850.600 ± 334179.873  ns/op

+    Here is the data for comparing mergeSortThreads with mergeSortThreadsDivide, with varying ammount of thread partitions for me mergeSortThreadsDivide.
+    Benchmark                            Mode  Cnt          Score         Error  Units
+    mergeSortThreadsBenchmark            avgt  400  223721030.778 ± 2851374.754  ns/op
+    mergeSortThreadsDivideBenchmark11    avgt  400  258820320.813 ± 2714623.932  ns/op
+    mergeSortThreadsDivideBenchmark19    avgt  400  285389804.312 ± 3159131.363  ns/op
+    mergeSortThreadsDivideBenchmark18    avgt  400  271974930.896 ± 3123130.281  ns/op
+    mergeSortThreadsDivideBenchmarkNeg15 avgt  400  250692269.708 ± 3478338.671  ns/op

 ---
 ### Conclusion
-The way the mergesort algorithm partitions arrays by making more is inefficient, but allows for some simple improvements to be made to it.
+The traditional way the Mergesort algorithm partitions arrays into two halves is inefficient, but allows for some simple improvements to be made.

+While these algorithms show great improvements on the sorting time, it is important to note that benchmarks have a large range of error and results should not be taken for granted.
+The relative sorting time between each sorting method also depends on the machine and size of the array to sort.

-The first improvement reduced the space requirement to twice of the given array to sort.
+The first improvement is to reduce the space requirement to twice of the given array to sort.
+Recursively switching which arrays are the input and output guarantees that the completely sorted array will end up on the wanted output array.
 This puts much less stress on memory, garbage collection, and copying values around.

-The second addition seperated the work and gives it to multiple processors to reduce the sorting time.
+The second improvement separates the work out to multiple threads, reducing the total sorting time.
-While these algorithms show great improvements on the sorting time, it is important to note that benchmarks have a large range of error and results should not be taken for granted.
+Once two threads are done one thread will stop and the other will merge and sort the two sections together.
 It is also important to understand that while the array is being sorted in less time, it takes more resources total to sort the array with multiple threads.
-In theory if the computer would be using all of its processors 100% efficiently it would be better to sort on a single thread.
+In theory if the computer would be using all of its processors 100% efficiently it would be better to sort the array a single thread.
+However, with most programs being run on only one thread the decrease in time the main thread has to wait outweighs the extra cost.

+For future research a new MergeSortThreadsDivide class should be made without the chaining feature to see if performance can be farther improved.
+It may also be quicker to use the built-in sort method instead of the regular mergesort once the array has been partition out to the threads.
+While it may not be quicker, a third array for MergeSortThreadsDivide might allow the section chains to merge while not on the same array.

 ## Authors
 [tuvus](https://github.com/tuvus/) -